Aung-Moe-Oo/Aung-Moe-Oo/README.md

 From my experience of years as a self-taught web developer, I have learned how to create responsive and dynamic websites using React.js, Next.js, Node.js, Express.js and Nest.js.
 I am ready to continue expanding my skill set and create new beautiful website designs that are perfect for every screen size or device type.

-* 🌍  I'm based in Myanmar and currently working as a full-stack developer
+* 🌍  I'm currently in Thailand and working as a full-stack developer
 * 🖥️  See my portfolio at [Sai Aung Moe Oo](https://aungmoeoo-portfolio.vercel.app)
 * ✉️  You can contact me at [saiaungmoeoo.lk@gmail.com](mailto:saiaungmoeoo.lk@gmail.com)